falconrr/NLP4SPanish2022/Week 2/LabAssignment2/Lab2.md

            **(Hint: you might need to use the *re.sub* function several times.**
 11. print the sentence without any accented characters
 12. else print a message saying that the sentence has no *tildes
-13. change the sentence to lower case
+13. change the sentence to lower case and append to a new list
-14. print the complete sentence with no accented nor upper case characters.
+14. print the new sentence with no accented nor upper case characters.

 ### Task 2: Run both the tokenizer and sentence segmenter scripts and print in Linux line by line the output<br/>